Ontology for Healthcare Artificial Intelligence Privacy in Brazil: Class Creation

 \subsection{Atribute Type}

-The attributes define how each of the variables will be treated during the anonymization of the information.
+The attributes define how each variable will be treated during the anonymization of the information.

 \begin{itemize} \item Identifiers: data that directly link the natural person who is the data subject.
-It includes, but is not limited to, the full name, patient's medical record, personal document number, professional license record, among others, which need to be removed during treatment for anonymization.
-(BRAZIL, 2018) \item Indirect identifiers: when combined can reveal the identity of personal data, but can be treated with a privacy algorithm to implement k-anonymity.
+It includes but is not limited to the full name, patient's medical record, personal document number, and professional license record, which need to be removed during treatment for anonymization.
+(BRAZIL, 2018) \item Indirect identifiers: when combined, can reveal the identity of personal data, but can be treated with a privacy algorithm to implement k-anonymity.
 (BRAZIL, 2018;) \item Sensitive Personal Information: All other information about a person's health.
-For anonymization purposes, they can be treated with the l-diversity and t-approximation algorithms.
+They can be treated anonymously with the l-diversity and t-approximation algorithms.
 (MACHANAVAJJHALA, 2007) \end{itemize}

-From the definitions of the types of attributes, we can analyze the types of risk, the attacks and the privacy models that can be used to mitigate the risks against privacy.
+From the definitions of the types of attributes, we can analyze the types of risk, the attacks, and the privacy models that can be used to mitigate the risks against privacy.